 Obtaining malware samples to analyse can be quite difficult at times, depending on the type of access that one has.
-Several free online malware sample databases exist, but visiting them one by one to check if a specific sample is present, is a tedious and time consuming task.
-MalPull is created to automate the search on multiple platforms, and download the requested sample from the sample database that contains the sample.
+Several (free) online malware sample databases exist, but visiting them one by one to check if a specific sample is present, is a tedious and time consuming task.
+MalPull is created to automate the search on multiple platforms, and download samples from the sample database that contains the sample.
 The program’s source code and precompiled Java Archive and can be found on GitHub.
 The latest release is also available on GitHub.

-MalPull uses the API of MalShare, Malware Bazaar, and Koodous to search for a sample based on a given MD-5, SHA-1, or SHA-256 hash.
+MalPull uses the APIs of MalShare, Malware Bazaar, Koodous, and VirusTotal to search for a sample based on a given MD-5, SHA-1, or SHA-256 hash.
 Both MalShare and Koodous require an API key that can be obtained by creating a free account.
 The API key of VirusTotal is only usable if one has a paid account.
 Note that not all services have to be used when using MalPull.

 To run the program, one needs a recent version of the Java Runtime Environment.
 It has been tested with OpenJRE 8, but the code is not dependent on a specific Java version.
 MalPull requires no further installation, as the dependencies are embedded within the JAR.
-The required command-line arguments provide the API keys, hash, and the sample’s output location.
+The required command-line arguments provide MalPull with the API keys, hashes, and the location to save all downloads to.

 The compilation for this project is done using Maven.
 To compile the Java code with its dependencies, one can use the command that is given below.
 Note that the current working directory needs to be in the MalPull folder for the exact command to work.